leptoon/superdecormod/README.md

 1. Install Tobey's BepInEx x MelonLoader Pack
 2. Download the base mod and any desired expansion packs
-3. Place the mod DLL(s) in your BepInEx/plugins folder
+3. Place the mod DLLs in your BepInEx/plugins folder.
+The base mod contains no items, you need at least one expansion.
 4. Launch the game

 ## Available Decoration Packs